sitefinitydcx/SF-BOILERPLATED/readme.md

 The favicon.ico comes in 2 flavors.
 The default favicon.ico is 64x64 which is enhanced for IE9/IE10 sitepinning, an old 16x16 icon is included.
 All icons are included and referenced in the respective projects, the sitefinity-icons folder is just 'extra'.

+## LayoutControls
+* 7 Pre-built layout regions/widgets, compatible with Twitter Bootstrap v`2.3.1`and Sitefinity.
+* 9 Pre-built layout regions/widgets, compatible with Twitter Bootstrap v`3.0.0`and Sitefinity.
+* Sample Toolboxesconfig.config file to register the regions with your Sitefinity project.

-## Contributing
+### Contributing
 Credits are due where credits go and special thanks to @stevemcniven, @rollerboy1 and @timw255.
-For comments or questions use twitter @jbokkers
+For comments or questions use Github or twitter @jbokkers

 ## License